Cardiac Rehabilitation

 Infections

-Inflammatory processes or acute phase illness
+Inflammatory processes or illness in an acute phase

 Psychiatric illness